wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 This topic provides quick start instructions for setting up the Modbus TCP EDS adapter.
 You can add a single Modbus TCP EDS adapter during Edge Data Store installation.
 If you want multiple Modbus TCP EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.

+The examples here use curl, a commonly available tool on both Windows and Linux, and command line commands.
+You can use the same operations with any programming language or tool that supports making REST calls.
+You can also accomplish data retrieval steps (GET commands) using a browser, if available on your device.

 The following diagram depicts the data flow of a single Modbus TCP EDS adapter:

 ![EDS Modbus TCP](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSModbusTCP.jpg "EDS Modbus TCP")